xdy/twodsix-foundryvtt/docs/docs.md

 Some basic instructions on how to set up your game for some of the most common variants can be found below.
 Also, see the [PUBLISHERS.md](../PUBLISHERS.md) for details of the rpg publishers that have explicitly granted us permission to support their products.

+# Supported variants
+Listed in order of me adding notes about them.
+I.e. the newest ones are towards the end.

 ## Cepheus Engine
 Complete skill and personal equipment compendiums are available (supplied by @marvin9257).
 All system settings default to Cepheus Engine rules, but you may want to turn on some automation in the system settings (see General Features below).